AVEVA/OMF-Docs/docs/Data_Messages.rst

 ``action``      Optional: One of: ``create``, ``update``, ``delete``, or ``patch``.
 The value specified overrides the value of the ``action`` header.
 If omitted, the value of the ``action`` header is assumed.
 See :doc:`Headers`.
 ``containerid`` Optional ID of the container.
 If omitted, type is expected.
 ``typeid``      Optional ID of the type.
 If omitted, container is expected.
 ``typeversion`` Optional version of the Type, if one is specified.
+The version must be of format x.x.x.x, where x must be a positive integer.
 If omitted, version 1.0.0.0 is assumed.
 =============== =================================================================================================

 For each object, either ``typeid`` or ``containerid`` must be specified.
 If ``containerid`` is specified, the values must conform to the Type with which the Container is associated.
 If ``typeid`` is specified, the values must conform to that Type.